htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Tactician Abilities/Kit Signature Ability.md

 # Kit Signature Ability

-Your additional kit from your [[Field Arsenal]] feature grants you a second [[Signature Ability|signature ability]].
+Your additional kit from your Field Arsenal feature grants you a second signature ability.
 Signature abilities can be used at will.